XiaoyiHan6/Simple-CV-Pytorch-master/README.md

 ### 2.object detection

-*All models do not add tricks, so the accuracy will be lower than in previous papers.
-Although all models use COCO and VOC datasets, they are processed differently, so each model has its own data(dataloader), train, test and eval.*
+*Although all models use COCO and VOC datasets, they are processed differently, so each model has its own data(dataloader), train, test and eval.*

 - Reproduce network architectures
   - CenterNet